rh-mobb/documentation/docs/aro/astronomer/README-public.md

 # Installing Astronomer on a public ARO cluster

-This assumes you've already got a private ARO cluster installed.
-You could also follow the same instructions to create a public Astronomer, just use a regular DNS zone and skip the private parts.
+This assumes you've already got an ARO cluster installed.

 A default 3-node cluster is a bit small for Astronomer, If you have a three node cluster you can increase it by updating the replicas count machinesets in the `openshift-machine-api` namespace.